pagkly/Zed/Investopedia3/The Client-Facing Functions of the Front Office.md

 In the hotel industry, the front office specifically refers to the area where customers first arrive at the hotel.
 This area is also called the reception area.
 A receptionist is typically employed to work in the front office; the role of a receptionist is to get in touch with the customers, confirm their reservation, and answer customer's questions.

 In investment banking, front office usually describes a revenue-generating role.
 There are two main areas of specialization within the front office: investment banking and markets.
-Investment bankers advise organizations on [mergers and acquisitions (M&A)](https://www.investopedia.com/terms/m/mergersandacquisitions.asp), as well as a wide array of capital-raising strategies.
+Investment bankers advise organizations on [[mergers and acquisitions (M&A)]](https://www.investopedia.com/terms/m/mergersandacquisitions.asp), as well as a wide array of capital-raising strategies.
 Those individuals employed in a markets-type role within the front office of an investment bank either perform sales and trading activities or research activities.

 In sports businesses, the front office employs many different sports industry professionals, from the owners of the sports team to general managers and the ticket sales offices.